 If you were hurt on the job, you can file a workers’ compensation claim, regardless of fault.
 You are eligible for workers’ compensation benefits on your first day of work.
 You may also be able to file a third-party claim against a negligent party other than your employer, such as a property owner or equipment manufacturer.
 An experienced work injury attorney can investigate the accident and explain all of your legal options.

 Let us put our experience to work for you

 Whether you are a host, kitchen manager, chef, line cook, server, runner, barback, dishwasher or other food service employee, if you have been injured at work, you are due compensation for your injuries.
 It doesn’t matter if you’re a full-time, part-time, seasonal or temporary worker; if you’re an employee hurt on the job, even on your first day of work, you get workers’ compensation.

-However, filing a claim for workers’ compensation can be a complicated process at a time when you are trying to heal and get your life back on track.
+However, filing a claim for workers’ compensation in New York can be a complicated process at a time when you are trying to heal and get your life back on track.
 There is a lot at stake.
 Let Pasternack Tilker Ziegler Walsh Stanton & Romano LLP put our legal skills to use for you.

 Our New York restaurant accident lawyers offer free case evaluations.
 Call us, toll-free, at (866) 840-6709 or contact us online to schedule a free legal review of your case.
 Every discussion is confidential and there is no obligation, just answers about your legal rights and options.